Breeding-Insight/bi-api/README.md

 ### Create the database

-Run this docker command to start up a postgres docker container with the empty bi_db database in it.
+Run this docker command in terminal to start up a postgres docker container with the empty bi_db database in it.

 ```
 docker container run --name bidb -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=bidb -p 5432:5432 -d postgres:11.4